tomekbielaszewski/ugamela-automation/README.md

 System.out.println(spyReport.hasFleet());
 ```

-or when you are lazy - use preexisting routines
+or, if you are lazy, use preexisting routines

 ```java
 Farming farming = new Farming();